MichaelCurrin/emoji-resources/git-log-emoji.md

 ## Features

-- Run this tool as an alternative to `git log`.
+- Run this tool as an alternative to `git log`, whenever you need to.
 - You'll get an emoji inserted before any conventional commit leader (prefixes).
 - Works on any git repo with at least one conventional commit message.
 - Safe and non-destructive.
 This only affects your viewing output and doesn't change the commits.
 - Simply copy and paste code to your git config.
-Now need to install a tool or set up a shell script.
+Easy to change later.
+No need to install a tool or set up a shell script.

 ## Commit message style